THartmanOfTheRedwoods/Java-Assignment-010/README.md

     }

     public static void main(String[] args) {
-        Student obj1=new Student("Rambo",21);
-        obj1.methodForDisplay();
+        Student obj1=new Student("Rambo",21); //invokes constructor, creates new student.
+Sets instance variables to String "Rambo" and int 21 respectively obj1.methodForDisplay();
     }
 }
+// all instance methods: methodForDisplay().
+No other instance methods exist
 ```

 ## Part 2 - Public VS Static

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
   * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+    * Static methods can exist and be invoked without constructing a new object of a class.
+    * Public methods belong to an object and are thus context sensitive.
+A public method must be called within an object, not within a class.

 ## Part 3 - Dogs